LLNL/protlib-designer/README.md

 ## Introduction

 Welcome to the `protlib-designer` repository!
-This repository contains a Python package that designs diverse protein libraries by seeding linear programming with deep mutational scanning data (or any other data that can be represented as a matrix of scores).
-The software takes as input the score matrix, where each row corresponds to a mutation and each column corresponds to a different source of scores, and outputs a subset of mutations that maximize the diversity of the library while maintaining a high average score.
+This repository contains a Python package that designs diverse protein libraries by seeding linear programming with deep mutational scanning data (or any other data that can be represented as a matrix of scores per single-point mutation).
+The software takes as input the score matrix, where each row corresponds to a mutation and each column corresponds to a different source of scores, and outputs a subset of mutations that maximize the diversity of the library while Pareto-optimizing the scores from the different sources.

-This repository accompanies the paper [Antibody Library Design by Seeding Linear Programming with Inverse Folding and Protein Language Models](https://www.biorxiv.org/content/10.1101/2024.11.03.621763v1).
+The paper [Antibody Library Design by Seeding Linear Programming with Inverse Folding and Protein Language Models](https://www.biorxiv.org/content/10.1101/2024.11.03.621763v1) uses this software to design diverse antibody libraries by seeding linear programming with scores computed by Protein Language Models (PLMs) and Inverse Folding models.

 <p align="center">
 <img src="images/method_diagram.png" width="800">